ksj047/masonry-web-research-agent/README.md

-# Masonry - AI Web Research Agent
+# AI Web Research Agent

 This project implements a Web Research Agent using Python, LangGraph, Google's Gemini LLM, and the Tavily Search API.
 The agent autonomously searches the web using Tavily, analyzes the results, and synthesizes the findings into a comprehensive report based on a user's query.